DamianZajac01/tic-tac-toe/README.txt

-Simple Tic Tac Toe game using minimax algorithm.
+Simple Tic Tac Toe game to play with computer AI using minimax algorithm.